stendavidson/Jira-Ticket-Editor/README.md

 - Layouts (Navbar etc)

-- Settings & Service Account Authorization
+- Settings & Service Account Authorization (may need to be re-implemented in accordance with Jira's latest update to their security requirements).

 - Searchable Project List